-In August 2018, the KPP Board of Directors approved an engineering contract to be signed with ZEMAC for installing six 25-KW solar arrays in KPP member cities.
+In August 2018, KPP's Board of Directors approved an engineering contract to be signed with ZEMAC for installing six 25-KW solar arrays in KPP member cities.
 These projects are a joint effort between KPP and the member city where the solar arrays will reside.
 The City of Winfield completed the installation in November 2019.
-The City of Marion has received the materials and expects construction to be completed in 2021.
-The City of Waterville will move forward with the solar project in 2021.
+The City of Marion completed the installation in October 2021.
+The Cities of Waterville, Hillsboro, and Wellington are anticipated projects.

-KPP is well underway building an interconnection substation and facilities to an MKEC 115 kV transmission line north and east of Cunningham, Kansas.
-Construction is expected to be completed in May 2021.
-The substation will provide the City of Kingman 100% connection to the high voltage transmission grid easing the need for internal generation to support the load of Kingman.
+KPP is building an interconnection substation and facilities to MKEC 115KV transmission line north and east of Cunningham, Kansas.
+The Substation will provide the City of Kingman 100% connection to the high voltage transmission grid easing the need for internal generation to support the load of Kingman.
 This connection also allows the City of Kingman the ability to generate back to the SPP integrated power market.
+The Substation is constructed, and commissioning of the Substation has begun.
+The five-mile